 Homework for the course primarily consists of writing a reflection upon each paper you read.
 In general you are only responsible for reading the first paper listed for a given topic.
 If you want to read and assess a different paper instead, clear your choice with me in advance.

-Submit your writeup, via email (plain text preferred), by Monday 9PM for papers discussed during a Wednesday lecture, and Thursday 10AM for papers discussed during a Friday lecture.
+Submit your writeup, via email (plain text preferred), by Monday 9:30AM for papers discussed during a Tuesday lecture, and Wednesday 10AM for papers discussed during a Thursday lecture.
 These deadlines are sharp.
-(I might adjust the specific deadlines depending on class size.)

 Typically the assignment will be for you to sketch different facets of the paper, such as:

 - What parts of the paper do you find unclear?
 (Optional)